Heavenleem/playlist/README.md

 ### JavaScript
 - [ x] Create a loop to display your song names
-- [ ] Repeat these steps for song artist, s ong length, image, and link
+- [ x] Repeat these steps for song artist, s ong length, image, and link
 ### Wrap
 - [ ] Push your changes!